SharanPai93/Pai_NWSE-MS-ML-models-2023/README.md

 5. Surprise
 6. Love

 Of the emotions above, three are classified as *good*, and three are classified as *bad*.
 Along with the emotions, the language model predicts an intensity of the emotion, allowing for me to create an algorithm to provide the most needy students with a counselor at a higher priority than others.
+### Purpose
+The purpose of this app was to conduct an experiment and simulate a real student-counselor situation in which an over-crowded school has to meet the needs of multiple students with few counselors to support them at the same time.
+Therefore, this app would be used to be an easy, reliable, and efficient way for the counselors to organize themselves, and treat the students accordingly.
 ## Notes
 1. This project was created for research and experimental purposes only.
 This app was not tested on anyone.
 2. This app remains a prototype, as the data can only be accessed locally.
 3. The model used is called BERT, which stands for Bi-directional Encoder Representations from Transformers.
-This model was made by google.
+This model was made by google, and was the third model I used for my project.